umhau/PXEN/README.md

 - Fully documented cluster state in a single, central location
 - All configurations are maintained in a single location and automatically deployed.

+## design / architecture principles

+- extreme reliability
+- extreme simplicity
+- extreme resiliency

+i.e.

+- all scripts and programs should be easy to pick up and read.
+- a minimum of scripts and programs should be required.
+- everything is deterministic.
+- every line of code is documented, and follows logically.
+- every possible failure mode should be considered at every line of code.
+- every line of code revolves around maximizing uptime and getting online in the minimum of time.

+metrics:

+- minimum downtime in the face of the chaos monkey
+- minimum startup time
+- minimize time-to-management-console-availability
+- minimize time-to-last-host-online

+the fallacies:

+- The network is reliable;
+- Latency is zero;
+- Bandwidth is infinite;
+- The network is secure;
+- Topology doesn't change;
+- There is one administrator;
+- Transport cost is zero;
+- The network is homogeneous.

+Examine every line of code for these assumptions.

 ## design points

+What if I used MPI for inter-host communication?
+Is that useful, or just extra complexity?

 ### boot process architecture